 Benefits and Drawbacks

 Using this approach, software developers can speed up building new features or applications.
-The other benefit of using the Lego pattern is reduced technical debt with the introduction of Microservices.
+Lego pattern reduces technical debt with the introduction of Microservices.
 It helps businesses to start their transformation journey right away.

 The major challenge is establishing efficient communication while taking care of latency and speed penalties.
 As developers build services using the Lego pattern, they need to put a lot of time gluing different services and tools.
 Another drawback of this pattern is that the existing technical debt in Monolithic remains the same.